numerik11/ESP32-Irrigation-Control/README.md

 Flashing Code to Controller:
 ----

-- To upload the project to the Kilcoy A6 or ESP32 board use Arduino IDE software, follow these steps.
+- To upload the project to the Kilcony A6 or ESP32 board use Arduino IDE software, follow these steps.

 ----